 Contact: Lesley MacLeod, 01603 743789

-Fabulous 1000 square metre, floodlit skate park.
+Super smooth 1000 square metre concrete park.
+Floodlit and with a mixture of transition and street obstacles for riders of all abilities.
 Demonstration and event standard.
 Heaven for skate boarders, BMXers, in-line skaters and scooter-riders.
-4yrs to 50+ yrs!
+4yrs to 50+ yrs all welcome.
 Floodlights operate on a push button system and go off at 10.30pm.

-Two outdoor table tennis tables near the floodlit tennis courts, behind the lily pond hedge.
-Bring your own bats and balls or borrow a set for a £5 deposit from the Crazy Golf hut.
-FREE.
-No need to book.
+Two outdoor table tennis tables are located near the rotunda between the floodlit tennis courts and the lily pond.
+Bring your own bats and balls or borrow a set for a £5 returnable deposit from Eaton Park Café.
+Last loans one hour before café closing.

-Click here for information and bookings of tennis courts in other parks including grass courts at Heigham Park, and free courts at Lakenham Recreation Ground.
+Click here for information on other tennis courts in Norwich including free courts at Alderman Walker Park, Bowthorpe Park and Lakenham Recreation Ground.